Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 31 Maret 2025 23.33.50 UTC
+- WIB: Selasa, 1 April 2025 00.25.13 UTC
-- WITA: Selasa, 1 April 2025 00.33.50 UTC
+- WITA: Selasa, 1 April 2025 01.25.13 UTC
-- WIT: Selasa, 1 April 2025 01.33.50 UTC
+- WIT: Selasa, 1 April 2025 02.25.13 UTC

 Kutipan Inspiratif:
-"A poor man says work is life.
-A rich man says money is life.
-A lover says love is life but.
-I say my idiot friends are my life."
+"I failed in some subjects in exam, but my friend passed in all.
+Now he is an engineer in microsoft and i am the owner of microsoft."

-Kategori: friendship
+Kategori: inspirational